GizemG6/ExpenseTrackingSystem/README.md

 #### 🟢 POST api/Users/update-password

-This enpoint used for password update.
+This endpoint used for password update.
 The resetToken created after sending an email to an existing email address with the Auths/password-reset request is used here.
 Password must be at least 4 characters.
 Required non alphanumeric, digit, lowercase and uppercase.
 Make sure that password and passwordConfirm are the same.
 Only admin can do this.
 Please make sure to enter the Admin token.

 #### 🟠 PUT api/Users/update-title

-This enpoint used for title update.
+This endpoint used for title update.
 Only admin can do this.
 Please make sure to enter the Admin token.

 #### 🟠 PUT api/Users/update-IBAN

-This enpoint used for IBAN update.
+This endpoint used for IBAN update.
 Only admin can do this.
 Please make sure to enter the Admin token.

 ### 📈 Report